Refbox

 Each Box appears as a sidebar that can slide in from the left or right side of your screen.
 Inside, you'll see thumbnail previews of all your Assets.

-Assets are the individual items stored inside a Box.
-Refbox supports images, videos, PDFs, 3D models, audio, text notes, and links.
+Assets are the individual reference items stored inside a Box.
+Refbox supports images, videos, PDFs, 3D models, audio, text notes, sketches, and links.

 See the full list of supported file formats and learn all the ways to add Assets.